Futures and the Async Syntax

 Listing 17-5:

 Note: Under the hood, race is built on a more general function, select, which you will encounter more often in real-world Rust code.
-A select function can do a lot of things that trpl::race function cannot, but it also has some additional complexity that we can skip over for now.
+A select function can do a lot of things that trpl::race function can’t, but it also has some additional complexity that we can skip over for now.

 #![allow(unused)]